Aantrreksh/sql-query/sqlref/sql_functions.md

 ## quarter
 {: #quarter}

-quarter(date) - Returns the quarter of the year for date, in the range 1 to 4.
+quarter(date) - Returns the quarter of the year for date, in the range 1 - 4.

 **Example of an SQL function usage fragment:**